 Refinance Your Mortgage

-When the stock market recedes, it is common for the Federal Government to step in and attempt to jump start the economy.
-It does this is by reducing interest rates.
+When the stock market recedes, it is common for the Federal Government to step in and attempt to jump-start the economy.
+They do this is by reducing interest rates.
 This move will often temporarily reduce mortgage interest rates.
 The opportunist would jump at the chance to refinance their mortgage because a thirty-year, $300,000 mortgage with a 3.5% interest rate costs $60,000 less over thirty years than the same mortgage with a 4.5% interest rate.

 Fund IRA/Increase 401(k) Contributions